 The Food and Drink Special Interest Group provides a networking community for anyone with an interest in this complex and diverse sector, whatever their background.

-- support the professional development, education and training of process engineers in the industry
+- Support the professional development, education and training of our members and others

 - technical seminars, workshops and site visits